 In February 2010, Nepal made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-Since June 2011, Nepal has taken steps towards improving its AML/CFT regime, including by approving an AML/CFT National Strategy.
-However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Nepal should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); and (4) enacting and implementing appropriate mutual legal assistance legislation (Recommendation 36).
+The FATF has determined that certain strategic AML/CFT deficiencies remain.
+Nepal should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); (4) enacting and implementing appropriate mutual legal assistance legislation (Recommendation 36); (5) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 13 and Special Recommendation IV).
 The FATF encourages Nepal to address its remaining deficiencies and continue the process of implementing its action plan.